jscs-dev/jscs-spellcheck/README.md

 **JSCS Spellcheck** — Spellcheck plugin for [JSCS](https://github.com/jscs-dev/node-jscs/).

-The majority of time spent programming is not spent typing, but in reading and maintaining existing code.
-It is important that other programmers be able to understand exactly what is going on in a complex system.

-Abbreviations and contractions can make code harder to understand.
-They can be ambiguous and arbitrary.
-Abbreviations cannot be distinguished from misspellings.
-Today, there are free integrated development environments which provide word auto-completion and line wrapping; there is no practical advantage to using abbreviations in code.

 This JSCS plugin checks for words that can't be found in a dictionary, and tells you where they are so that you can spell them correctly.
 You can choose which dictionaries and languages to use.
 You can add more words and ignore existing